mattlean/lean-js-app-starter/starters/basic-browser/README.md

 #### Step 1.
 Create a `.env` file

-This can be done with the init script in the project's root directory:
+Open a terminal and create a `.env` file through the init script in the project's root directory:

 ```console
 bash init.sh --skip-npm-install --skip-playwright